Jiian/options-mlfinetune-backtest/README.md

 }
 ```

+The strategy is defined in code in [`src/Strategy`](./src/Strategy).
+The trading mechanism, environment and configurations are defined in [`src/DayTrade`](./src/DayTrade), it is named as such because every run of the DayTrade.trade() method runs a full day of trading.

 The following chart shows the pnl from each "model" in the four Fridays of Jan'22.
 Each line represents a combination of the configurations set above (e.g. fast=5, slow_mult=3, rsi_threshold=60, opt_leg1_dollar_from_atm=0, opt_leg2_dollar_from_leg1=1, stoploss_pct_of_maxprofit=0.5)

 <img src="./attachments/03 trade analysis 1.png" width="600"/>